pelidc/compositionhelper/README.md

 # compositionhelper
-Generates a chord progression and tempo from a selected or random church mode.
+Generates a chord progression and tempo from a selected or randomly selected scale.

-Also includes
+Scales include the 6 main church modes (excluding Locrian), and harmonic minor.
+Tempo is randomly generated between 60 and 120 bpm.